flatstadt/loggy/README.md

 > Loggy, better than a simple console

 Let's be honest.
-There are more wraps of the console than pieces of hay are in a haystack.
+There are more wraps of the console than pieces of hay in a haystack.
 Loggy offers a simpler way to use the console.
 It allows logging inside groups, which comes in handy to filter through your browser console when you mess up Angular detection change.
 Loggy also lets you log methods and properties by simply adding a decorator.
 And all this, while maintaining the file name and line.

 ## Features